 When is it necessary to perform a cooling-load calculation?
 Most building codes require load calculations for new homes, and should also be conducted when purchasing new equipment, in order to properly size heating and air conditioning systems.
-The HVAC technicians at Blue Valley Energy of Longmont are extensively trained in performing cooling load analysis to accurately size air conditioners, ductwork and lower our clients’ energy bills.
+The HVAC technicians at Blue Valley Heating & Cooling of Longmont are extensively trained in performing cooling load analysis to accurately size air conditioners, ductwork and lower our clients’ energy bills.

 Martin Holladay, blogger on Green Building Advisor, explains that “A heat gain calculation requires that all of the heat that flows into a building- internal and external, sensible and latent- be added up.
 Because of thermal mass effects and the dynamic nature of heat gain the cooling load of the air conditioning equipment will usually be less than the building’s heat gain.”
 A building’s sensible load calculates what it will take to decrease temperature and the latent load to decrease humidity in order to effectively cool the building.